While giving back is his main passion, Chris works professionally in digital marketing.

 As for the other things—digital marketing and giving back to the community may be a huge part of Chris’ life, but there is so much more to him that you should know.

 A major passion of his while growing up was baseball; as a left-handed pitcher, he seamlessly made his way through batter after batter over the years.
 This eventually led to interest from schools like the University of Miami among many college opportunities, including scholarships to the University of Hartford, Northeastern University, and the chance to play at the United States Military Academy, better known as West Point.
-With a fastball reaching over 90 miles per hour in bullpens and a projection from a New York Yankees scout that placed him in the top ten rounds of the 2018 MLB draft, Chris committed to Hartford to be an NCAA Division I pitcher but eventually realized it wasn’t the right fit.
-Following his senior year at Minnechaug Regional High School, he did a post-graduate study year at the prestigious Phillips Academy Andover where he played baseball and basketball.
-After this, he was one of the less than 10% of accepted students annually at Amherst College, where he was slated to play baseball.
+With a fastball reaching over 90 miles per hour in bullpens and a projection from a New York Yankees scout that placed him in the top ten rounds of the 2018 MLB draft, Chris committed to Hartford and briefly played at the NCAA Division I level, but eventually realized it wasn’t the right fit.
+He wound up at the prestigious Phillips Academy Andover for a post-graduate study year, where he played baseball and basketball.
+After this, he was one of the less than 10% of accepted students annually at Amherst College, where he was slated to continue pitching for the Mammoths.

 Nonetheless, Amherst College didn’t seem like the right fit either despite keeping up excellent grades after a semester of attendance.
 Chris then made the choice to postpone his baseball aspirations and head to Springfield Technical Community College, where he studied digital media production.
 This was ultimately the right choice, and aligned with his professional career to bring him where he is today.